TimBest/travel-blog/our-trip.md

 **January - February 2023: South America & Antarctica**

 - Chile: Punta Arenas, Puerto Varas, Santiago
-- Argentina: Stop over in Ushuaia
+- Argentina: Stopover in Ushuaia
 - Antarctica: Taking a cruise with Katherine's parents to explore the great snowy continent

 We are incredibly excited and grateful to be traveling.
 Thank you for following our adventures!